SoftwareAG/c8y-docs/content/users-guide/enterprise-tenant-bundle/support-user-access.md

 If a user with tenant management admin permission disables the support request, *all* support requests for the tenant will be disabled.
 {{< /c8y-admon-info >}}

 The duration of the active support request can be globally configured in the {{< management-tenant >}} (default is 24 hours).
-Contact your Operations team on configuring this setting towards your needs.
+Contact your Operations team on how to configure this setting according to your needs.

 Each new support request will prolong the support duration for the specified number of hours.
 After the last support request in a subtenant has expired or has been actively disabled by the user, the support user access for the subtenant will immediately be disabled (if not activated globally).